 First post, by Joseph_Joestar

 Hi there, long time lurker, first time poster here!
 A while ago, I came across Phil's Computer Lab youtube channel and it got me all fired up for some DOS retro gaming.
-So I dusted off my old PC from 2001 and slapped some DOS on it, but I soon realized that it came with an SB128 PCI card which has some truly awful FM synthesis emulation.
-After a quick search on my local eBay equivalent, I found a couple of used cards that seemed perfect for my needs, one of which was this OPTi 82C930.
-I have been using this card for a few months now and I'm quite impressed by what it has to offer.
+So I dusted off my old PC and put DOS 6.22 on it, but soon realized that it came with an SB128 PCI card which has some truly awful FM synth emulation.
+After a quick search in my local classifieds, I found a couple of ISA sound cards that seemed perfect for my needs, one of which was this OPTi 82C930.
+I have been using this card for several months now and was quite impressed by what it had to offer.

 - Good compatibility in SBPro mode

 - Delivers crystal clear 16-bit sound in Windows Sound System mode

 - Has a 1:1 pin-compatible OPL3 copy on board, providing excellent FM synthesis

 - Has ADPCM support, so games like Duke Nukem 2 work fine

 - Not plug and play (this actually makes configuring easier)